mattiasmucherie/context-exercise/task1.md

    export default App;
    ```

-1. Verify that the "count" variable is shared between "App.js" and "Counter.js" by clicking the button and observing the count increment.
+1. Verify that the "count" variable is shared between "App.jsx" and "Counter.jsx" by clicking the button and observing the count increment.